AlumUSydNA/website/index.md

 *  We welcome Alex Lancaster, as the new President of SUGUNA, upon Richard Southby stepping down to become President Emeritus.

+*  A follow-up virtual networking event is scheduled for Monday, Sept 15th, from 8-9 PM ET.
+Details will be forthcoming.

 {% endcapture %}
 {{ left_box | markdownify }}